siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

   - Enable Multi-Factor Authentication Delete
   - Enable Versioning
 - you can only add 1 SQS or SNS at a time for Amazon S3 events notification
+- Can notify to SQS, SNS & Lambda...

+#### Routing traffic to a website that is hosted in an Amazon S3 Bucket

+- The S3 bucket name must be the same as the domain name
+- Need a registered domain name

 #### Athena